SocialQu/Suss/research/notes/Ideas.md

 5. Find the salience score of each sentence word.
 Attempt the same with paragraphs to sentences 📤.
 Select the sentences with most salience.
   * Which sentence affects the most the vector's position.
 Use drpo-out.
   * Find the 🔐 keywords of the meeting.
+  * Use n-gramms to construct the title and topics, while leave complete sentences for notes. 🎶